openharmony/docs/en/application-dev/quick-start/arkts-create-custom-components.md

 ## Rules for Custom Component Parameters

-As can be learnt from preceding examples, a custom component can be created from a **build** or [@Builder](arkts-builder.md) decorated function.
+As can be learnt from preceding examples, a custom component can be created from a **build** method.
 During the creation, the custom component's parameters are initialized based on the decorator rules.

 ```ts